-The QSA is a youth organization that connects gay and straight students together to promote awareness and education.
+Pride Alliance is a youth organization that connects gay and straight students together to promote awareness and education.
 We aim to be a positive representation in the community who works to create a positive and supportive environment in order to reduce homophobia and prevent bullying.
-Meetings are every Thursday at noon in the Drama Lab.
+Meetings are every Wednesday at noon in the Drama Lab.
 Teacher contact: Mrs. Yardley

 SAPP – Student Activists for Peace and Preservation

 SAPP is working toward making the world a better place to live.
 As the group is student driven, the causes we support will vary from year to year.
 SAPP organizes a number of large events such as the 30 Hour Famine and Human Rights Day Rally.
 Through fundraising efforts, SAPP supports charity organizations such as War Child, World Vision, Operation Christmas Child, Cancer Societies, local homeless shelters, the Food Bank and animal rescue societies.
 In the past, SAPP has also coordinated tree planting activities and E-Waste round-ups.
 Meetings are every Tuesdays at lunch in room 104.
 Teacher contact: Mrs. Butler.

 Electric Car Club

 Please visit the website for information on the Electric Car Club. https://sites.google.com/a/

 Art Club drop-in studio time on Friday afternoons in the art room.
 Instruction is provided if necessary.
 A one-time $2 fee applies to cover studio costs.
 Teacher contact: Ms. Baron.